truenas/documentation/content/References/ConceptsAndTerms.md

 * AHCI: The Advanced Host Controller Interface (AHCI) is a technical standard defined by Intel that specifies the operation of Serial ATA (SATA) host controllers in a non-implementation-specific manner in its motherboard chipsets.
 The specification describes a system memory structure for computer hardware to exchange data between host system memory and attached storage devices.
 For modern solid state drives, the interface has been superseded by NVMe.

-* VirtIO: VirtIO is a virtualization standard for network and disk device drivers where just the guest's device driver "knows" it is running in a virtual environment, and cooperates with the hypervisor.
+* VirtIO: VirtIO is a virtualization standard for network and disk device drivers where just the guest device driver knows it is running in a virtual environment, and cooperates with the hypervisor.
 VirtIO was chosen to be the main platform for IO virtualization in KVM.

 * UEFI: The Unified Extensible Firmware Interface (UEFI) is a specification that defines a software interface between an operating system and platform firmware.
 UEFI replaces the legacy Basic Input/Output System (BIOS) firmware interface originally present in all IBM PC-compatible personal computers.

 * UEFI-CSM: To ensure backward compatibility, most UEFI firmware implementations on PC-class machines also support booting in legacy BIOS mode from MBR-partitioned disks through the Compatibility Support Module (CSM).
 In this scenario, booting is performed in the same way as on legacy BIOS-based systems: ignoring the partition table and relying on the content of a boot sector.

 * GRUB: GNU GRUB stands for GNU GRand Unified Bootloader and is commonly referred to as GRUB.
-GRUB is a boot loader package from the GNU Project and the reference implementation of the Free Software Foundation's Multiboot Specification, which provides the choice to boot into one of multiple operating systems installed on a computer or select a specific kernel configuration available on a particular operating system's partitions.
+GRUB is a boot loader package from the GNU Project and the reference implementation of the Free Software Foundation Multiboot Specification, which provides the choice to boot into one of multiple operating systems installed on a computer or select a specific kernel configuration available on a particular operating system partitions.

 * VNC: Virtual Network Computing (VNC) is a graphical desktop-sharing system that uses the remote frame buffer protocol to remotely control another computer.
 It transmits the keyboard and mouse events from one computer to another and relays back the graphical-screen updates through a network.

 ## iSCSI

-* Portals: An iSCSI portal is a target's IP and TCP port pair.
+* Portals: An iSCSI portal is a target IP and TCP port pair.

 * Initiator: An initiator is software or hardware that enables a host computer to send data to an external iSCSI-based storage array through a network adapter.